 Marriott’s free “influencer” trip to Hong Kong and the ethics of comped travel

 Last week, a blogger leaked an email from Marriott Bonvoy about an upcoming “Influencer” press trip to Hong Kong.
 After the disastrous transition to Marriott Bonvoy, the company appears to be trying to buy some good press.
 Is there anything wrong with that?
+I don’t think so.
 After all, in the last year JetBlue, Barclays, Hyatt, and American Express have all invited bloggers to exclusive events and covered their travel expenses.

 I don’t see anything inherently wrong with free trips like these, for bloggers or companies trying to court positive press.
 I do think bloggers have a responsibility to cover these events honestly.
-There are right and a wrong ways to approach sponsored trips.
+There are right and wrong ways to approach sponsored trips.

 Victoria Peak Hong Kong